robmjk/cpp_projects/README.md

 # cpp_projects

-// A collection of my C++ projects
-// You actually might find some of these useful aswell!
+A collection of my C++ projects, just learning the language whilst having fun developing some projects.
+You actually might find some of my programs useful aswell, or even just interesting :) Give 'em a go!